alvin883/infinite-webl-gallery/README.md

 # Infinite WebGL Images

+> This is just a simple fork to modernize the tooling with Vite, remove Webpack, and move to dart sass (to prevent node-gyp annoyance)

 A tutorial explaining how to build an infinite scrolling gallery using WebGL with OGL and GLSL Shaders.

 ![Final Result](cover.jpg)